Plumsail/documents-docs/source/user-guide/processes/test-template.rst

 Test template with your data
 =============================

-You can test the document template to see an example of the resulting file from the Editor and the Settings steps.
+You can test the document template to see an example of the resulting file from Editor and Settings substeps of the Configure template step.

+**Testing from the editor**

-The first option – testing from the Editor step – will help to see how your changes affect the result.
+The first option – testing from the Editor step – will help to see how your modifications to the template affect the result.

 .. image:: ../../_static/img/user-guide/processes/test-template-from-editor.png
     :alt: Test template from editor step

+**Testing from the settings**

 The second option – testing from the Settings step – will show you how the finalized document will look after you’ve customized all the settings.